hani-suraya/bank_customer_churn_pbi/README.md

 1. **Credit Card Offerings**
    - With 70% of customers owning credit cards, the bank's credit card products are clearly popular and widely adopted.
 The bank should continue promoting these offerings, possibly introducing tiered benefits to cater to different customer segments.

-2. **Product 1 and 2 Engagement**
+2. **Encourage Customers to Sign Up for Only 1 or 2 Products**
-   - Product 1 has the highest number of uses, indicating it meets customer needs effectively.
-The bank should continue enhancing and promoting this product to maintain high usage rates and customer satisfaction.
-   - Product 2 has the lowest churn rate, so the bank should focus on promoting it to a broader customer base to help reduce overall churn.
+   - Customers with a single product or 2 products have the highest retention rates.
+   - Promoting the benefits of maintaining a simpler portfolio can enhance customer satisfaction and reduce churn.
+   - Focus on retaining customers with 2 products, as they show the lowest churn rates, suggesting optimal satisfaction and engagement.

 3. **Middle Income Customer Retention**
    - Middle-income customers have the lowest churn rate at 20%, which suggests that the bank's services and products are well-suited to this demographic.
-The bank should continue focusing on maintaining and enhancing value for middle-income customers, ensuring their needs and expectations are consistently met.
+   - Continue focusing on maintaining and enhancing value for middle-income customers, ensuring their needs and expectations are consistently met.